Technology-Notes/lukesampson-scoop-wiki/PowerShell-Modules.md

 The `~\scoop\modules` directory will be added to your `$env:PSModulePath` environment variable, and PowerShell should automatically detect the modules you install here using Scoop.

 The directories under `~\scoop\modules` aren't normal directories.
 Each is a **directory junction** which points to the currently installed version of the app/module, which is itself a directory junction pointing to the actual versioned directory.
-So for a module named `MyPSModue` you might have something like this:
+So for a module named `MyPSModule` you might have something like this:

 `~\scoop\modules\MyPSModule`<br>
 &nbsp;&nbsp;&rarr; *points to* `~\scoop\apps\mypsmodule\current`<br>